Modeling Concurrent Multi-Agent Systems: Details. Constructions, and Proofs

 A strategy profile $\pi$ is a $W$-NE (Definition~\ref{WNE}) iff it satisfies two conditions~\cite{RV21}. \begin{enumerate} \item If no agents deviate from $\pi$, then only the agents in $W$ satisfy their goal. \item All agents not in $W$ are not capable of unilaterally deviating to satisfy their goal. \end{enumerate}

 We now use $\sigma$ to construct a $W$-NE strategy profile $\pi$.
 The idea is that $p$ serves as the output for $\pi$ when no deviations occur.
 When a deviation does occur from Agent $j$, $\pi$ simulates the winning strategy for Agent $1$ in $G_j$.
+Furthermore, it should be noted that since agents observe the history $D^*$ through their strategies, once an Agent $j$ deviates, it is immediately clear to the other agents that Agent $j$ has deviated.

 The first point, that $p$ is the output of $\pi$ when no deviations occur, is relatively straightforward.
 It should be noted that this output is achievable by finite-state transducers, as if a B\"uchi automaton is nonempty, then it accepts at least one ultimately periodic word of the form $\alpha \cdot \beta^\omega$ where both $\alpha$ and $\beta$ are finite.